Victorian Railways S class (diesel): History

 When the G Class engines entered service, the railways declared that no more S Class engines would undergo major overhauls.
 The last two had been S301 in 1985 and S307 in 1986; as of July 1987, engines S303, 304, 305 and 309 were withdrawn, 308 banned as a leading unit and 306 was under minor repair but still in the VR Blue livery.
 In February 1994, four (300, 302, 311, 312) were sold to West Coast Railway for use on their Melbourne to Warrnambool passenger service.
 By April 1999, only four remained in the V/Line fleet and even these were only used during periods of high demand.
 A few have been preserved.

 Privatisation brought an upturn in the class' fortunes with some overhauled and as at May 2014, they remain in service with CFCL Australia, Pacific National and Southern Shorthaul Railroad.
 In 2019, S300 and S311 were purchased privately from CFCLA.
 S311 was purchased from its private owner by SSR in mid 2020 and was promptly returned to service, still on standard gauge operating primarily in NSW.
-Pacific National sold S307 to the Seymour Railway Heritage Centre on 17 March 2023.
+Pacific National donated S307 to the Seymour Railway Heritage Centre on 17 March 2023.
+Pacific National donated S301 to Steamrail Victoria on 7th March 2024, and it is now used on heritage operations.
+In 2025, the Pacific National patches that had been applied over S301's Freight Australia logos were replaced with "Steamrail Victoria" logos in the style of the FA logos.

+In late July 2025, S317 was repainted into a Victorian Railways-inspired black and yellow scheme and renamed "Jenny Nally".
+The locomotive had previously been renamed "Jenny Molloy" when SSR inherited it from its predecessor Great Northern Rail Services in 2003.
+The locomotive's namesake had died in 2024, and the repaint was a tribute to her.
+S300's private owner also entrusted his locomotive to Steamrail Victoria and Seven-O-Seven Operations for use on railtours in late September.